Opa Sanganté: Club career

 Sanganté moved to France from Senegal at the age of 6, and played football since he was a child.
-He made his professional debut for LB Châteauroux in a 3–2 Ligue 2 win over Stade Brestois 29 on 28 July 2017.
+He made his professional debut for Châteauroux in a 3–2 Ligue 2 win over Brest on 28 July 2017.

+On 12 July 2023, Sanganté signed with Dunkerque.

 International career

-Born in Senegal, Sanganté is of Bissau-Guinean descent, and was called up to represent the Guinea-Bissau in October 2020.
+Born in Senegal to Senegalese parents, Sanganté is of Bissau-Guinean descent through one of his grandfathers.
+He holds Senegalese, Bissau-Guinean and French nationalities.
+He was called up to represent the Guinea-Bissau in October 2020.
 He debuted for Guinea-Bissau in a 2–0 2021 Africa Cup of Nations qualification loss to Senegal on 13 November 2020.